JKLorenzo/JKLorenzo/README.md

 node.js and other javascript related entities.

-The thing that sparked my interest on software programming was when I really wanted to create an automation for a game I used to play during my high school days (sophomore).
-Learned some programming languages on my own like Visual Basic(.NET), C#(.NET), and AutoIT.
+The thing that sparked my interest on software programming was when I really wanted to create an automation for a game I used to play during my high school (sophomore) days.
+Learned some programming languages along the way like Visual Basic(.NET), C#(.NET), and AutoIT to try to achieve what I've had in mind.
+Few years have passed and now I'm close to graduating as a Computer Engineer! ✨

 I'm mostly active on [Discord], so if you ever want to get in contact with me then you can best do so by joining [this Discord server] (your friends can join here too).
 Cheers!

 #### Some stats about me!